Space Adventures: Explorer suborbital vehicle

 The company, along with Prodea and the Federal Space Agency of Russia, began in the mid-2000s to develop a suborbital space transportation system, called Explorer.
 The vehicle was to be designed by Myasishchev Design Bureau, a Russian aerospace organization which had developed other aircraft and space systems.

 By 2006, the Explorer aerospace system would consist of a flight-operational carrier aircraft, the M-55X, and a rocket spacecraft, having the capability to transport up to five people to space.
 Space Adventures abandoned the Explorer project in 2010 because "it got too expensive".

 Armadillo suborbital rocket

 In 2010, Armadillo Aerospace was working on a suborbital commercial launch vehicle that was to have been marketed through Space Adventures.
 The per-passenger price point was announced in April 2010 to be US$102,000 for a flight to 100 km altitude, above the Karman line.

 The Armadillo-developed technology was to have been a vertical takeoff, vertical landing (VTVL) suborbital vehicle carrying space tourists to at least 100 km altitude, with Space Adventures selling the seats.
 The spacecraft development effort was jointly funded by both Armadillo and Space Adventures.

 The project did not advance very far before the assets of Armadillo Aerospace were sold to Exos Aerospace in May 2014.

 Lawsuit

 Japanese businessman Daisuke Enomoto sued Space Adventures in 2008 as his trip was canceled by the company for medical reasons after he paid US$21 million and no refund was given.
+The District Court dismissed the majority of the charges on March 3rd, 2009, on the grounds that Enomoto had signed an agreement, and that he was in fine medical condition to fly.